-- Nongame fish may be taken by spearfishing from July 1 September 30 during daylight hours only. - 2.
-Spearfishing is prohibited on the following: - → Elk River, from Sutton Dam downstream to the U.S. Route 19 bridge at Sutton; - \rightarrow New River, from Bluestone Dam downstream to the lower bridge at Hinton. - 3.
+- Nongame fish may be taken by spearfishing from July 1 September 30 during daylight hours only.
+Gamefish are not permitted to be taken while spear fishing.
+A complete list of gamefish is on the back cover of the regulations. - 2.
+Spearfishing is prohibited on the following: - → Elk River, from Sutton Dam downstream to the U.S. Route 19 bridge at Sutton; - → New River, from Bluestone Dam downstream to the lower bridge at Hinton. - 3.
 Spearguns may be discharged only beneath the surface of the water. - 4.
 It is illegal to use a bolt having an explosive head or shaft or a bolt dipped in or smeared with poison or other chemicals. - 5.
 A diver may not spearfish in such a manner as to interfere with other anglers. - 6.
-A diver may not spearfish in heavily traveled boat lanes, marked swimming areas or marked waterskiing areas. - "Diver down flag" shall be a red field of not less than 10 inches x 10 inches dimension with a white diagonal stripe not less than 1.5 inches wide running upper left to lower right.
+A diver may not spearfish in heavily traveled boat lanes, marked swimming areas or marked waterskiing areas. - 7.
+"Diver down flag" shall be a red field of not less than 10 inches x 10 inches dimension with a white diagonal stripe not less than marker flag.
+The top of the flag shall be at least 3 feet above the surface of the water.

+1.5 inches wide running upper left to lower right.
 The flag shall be displayed at all times and be affixed to a separate flotation device.
 No such flag shall be attached to any navigational device or placed so as to obstruct boat traffic.
 Divers must come up within 100 feet of flag.
-All powerboats will remain a minimum distance of 100 feet away from the marker flag.
-The top of the flag shall be at least 3 feet above the surface of the water.
+All powerboats will remain a minimum distance of 100 feet away from the